-Due to the highly-transmissible Delta Variant of COVID-19, and in accordance with New York City requirements and CDC guidelines, The Chelsea Symphony has adopted the following policies and protocols.
+In accordance with New York City requirements, CDC guidelines, and best practices of our sister organizations, The Chelsea Symphony has adopted the following COVID-19 mitigation policies and protocols.

 Note: “Fully vaccinated” means vaccinated with an FDA or WHO authorized vaccine at least 14 days after the second dose of a two-dose COVID-19 vaccine, or at least 14 days after a single-dose COVID-19 vaccine.